Kartore/spritore/js/README.md

 };
 ```

-Input order does not affect the output.
-Duplicate IDs and empty icon arrays are
-errors.
-Pixel-identical icons are packed once while keeping an index entry for
-every ID.
+Each input item has an `id` used as its index key and an `svg` string.
+Duplicate
+IDs, empty icon arrays, invalid SVG, and zero-sized icons are errors.

-## Compression modes
+## Build modes

-The default mode uses Zopfli for smaller downloads.
-It is intended for final
+The default mode prioritizes smaller PNG files and is intended for final
-assets and may be substantially slower than preview generation.

-Pass `{ fast: true }` to use miniz instead:
+assets.
+Pass `{ fast: true }` when quicker generation matters more than file
+size, such as during interactive previews:

 ```js
 const preview = buildSpriteSheet(icons, 2, { fast: true });
 ```

-The two modes produce different PNG encodings.

 ## SVG limitations